 The first foal produced by Feola was a filly named Foretaste.
 She was a bay sired by the Aga Khan III’s good stakes winner Umidwar.
 Foretaste won one race as a three year old and later produced daughters Windy Cliff, Good Vintage, Forest Hills and Fontarabie.
 Windy Cliff is the dam of Ascot Gold Cup and Prix du Cadran winner Lassalle, as well as stakes placed Serjanie.
 Serjanie in turn is the dam of graded stakes winner Sir Brink.

-Second foal from Feola was the unraced daughter of Noble Star named Starling.
-This daughter of Feola went to Argentina and is responsible for multi classic winner Sideral, who would go on to become one the more important sires in South America during the 1950’s and 60’s.
+Second foal from Feola was an unraced daughter of Noble Star named Starling.
+This daughter of Feola went to Argentina and is responsible for multi classic winner Sideral, who went on to become one the more important sires in South America during the 1950’s and 60’s.
 His full sister Siderea was the champion three year old filly in Argentina in 1953 and has also made her presence felt in South American breeding through her daughters Star Of India, Starlight and Stella.

 Two more full sisters to Sideral, unraced Pleyades and stakes winner Sagitaria also became producers of noteworthy stakes winning offspring.
 The family of Feola in South America has been a very productive family.